Update

 eatSnack();

-In our example above, the lexical scope for our getHangry function is the scope (and any variables) that are contained within eatSnack.
+In the example above, the lexical scope of the getHangry function includes the scope and variables within eatSnack.

 Closures